SEO Beginner Updated 2026-03-22

 Image SEO is the process of optimizing website images so they appear in Google Images results, load quickly, and contribute positively to a page’s overall search ranking.

 Most websites treat images as decoration.
 Upload, insert, move on.
 That’s a missed opportunity.
 Google Images accounts for roughly 22.6% of all web searches, according to Sparktoro data.
-Every unoptimized image is a ranking opportunity left on the table — and a potential page speed problem dragging down your Core Web Vitals.
+Every unoptimized image is a ranking opportunity left on the table.
+And a potential page speed problem dragging down your Core Web Vitals.

 Proper image SEO covers file naming, alt text, compression, responsive sizing, and structured data.
 None of it is complicated.
 All of it makes a measurable difference.